miragejs/ember-cli-mirage/docs/v0.1.x/manually-starting-mirage.md

 }
 ```

-Then, add the following to any test where you want Mirage to initialize:
+Then, add the following to any test where you want Mirage to initialize.
+Note that you should manually shutdown the Mirage server as well:

 ```js
 // tests/integration/components/your-test.js